 Saskatchewan's geologic and prehistoric history is interpreted through exhibits in the Earth Sciences Gallery.
 Tour life-size dioramas and interactive displays to discover how nature maintains a dynamic balance and how human “footprints” are upsetting that balance.
 The Paleopit is an interactive gallery that permits children and adults to experience hands on activities with computers, fossils, minerals, microscopes and much more.

 - To the west of the museum is Albert Street, the western boundary of Wascana Centre.
 While walking south you will see in the distance the Albert Memorial Bridge.
-It was officially dedicated on November 10, 1930 to the men who lost their lives in the 1914-1918 war.
+It was officially dedicated on November 10, 1930 to the men who lost their lives in the First World War.
 The bridge was refurbished, and rededicated by city officials on October 2, 1988.
 In 1999 it was honoured as an historic site by the Civil Engineering Society.